-If an employee is confirmed to have COVID-19 infection, employees will be informed of their possible exposure to COVID-19 in the workplace consistent with Cal/OSHA requirements while still maintaining confidentiality as required by the Americans with Disabilities Act (ADA).
+If an employee is confirmed to have COVID-19 infection, employees will be informed of their possible exposure to COVID-19 in the workplace consistent with AB685 and other applicable requirements while still maintaining confidentiality as required by the Americans with Disabilities Act (ADA).
 Please see further information on protecting the privacy of persons with COVID-19 from the California Department of Fair Employment and Housing.